weierstrass/asnake/README.md

 ASnake
 ======

-A simple snake game implemented in x86-64 Assembly.
+Snake game implemented in x86-64 Assembly.
 The graphics is done using SDL routines.

 ![ASnake](demo.gif?raw=true "ASnake")